-The Colt Firearms factory has been producing guns since the 1800s, from pistols to Gatling guns and now, M-16 automatic weapons.
+The Colt Firearms factory has been producing guns since the 1800s, from pistols to Gatling guns and the M-16 (now the M4 carbine).
 The Colt name is known worldwide.
 Workers at Colt have tried to establish a union since the turn of the 20th century, and finally succeed in the 1940s.

 Now, in 1986, they are in a life or death struggle with a company that will do anything to break their union, United Auto Workers (UAW) Local 376.
 Colt intends to rollback the gains made over the years by the white, black, and Puerto Rican workforce.
 “We are not claiming that we are losing money, nor were we basing our proposals on the Company’s financial condition,” admits the company’s top negotiator.

 Colt workers have already been protesting on the inside for nearly two years against poor treatment and blatant attempts to bust their union.
 Led by shop chairman Lester Harding, activists have been disciplined, suspended and fired for nonexistent infractions.
 In response, they print the names of the fired workers on their shirts, and parade in the plant during breaks to communicate their anger.

 Once the strike begins on January 24, 1986, the 1,000 strikers attempt to stop scabs from entering the factory and taking their jobs.
 Frequent scuffles on the picket line are met with overwhelming force by the city police.
 There are many arrests during the strike’s first months.
 At one point UAW leader Phil Wheeler is slapped with the serious felony charge, inciting a riot.

 The boss at Colt knows that public opinion is important in this fight.
 He thinks he can sway that opinion with full-page newspaper ads.
 He harps on the picket line conflicts, laying the blame solely on the strikers.
 He explains how reasonable his negotiating demands are, and how unreasonable the UAW is.